slowernews/wisdom-tldr/README.md

 > *'Moments of originality and moments of conformity.'*

 > *'Ideas by themselves are roughly worthless.
 There's no market for them.
 There's no place where one can go and buy an idea.
 Describing your idea in detail doesn't mean other people will copy it.
 First they'll have to be convinced it's a good idea.
 If you ever tried to change anyone else's mind you know by now how hard that is.
 Not even founders themselves can predict how well their own ideas will do.
-And even if people are convinced your idea is a good idea, they'll still have to compare it to the existing idea they are already working on and see which one they're more likely to do well with.
-A better, more ambitious idea might seem frightening.
-A simpler idea might seem more tangible.
-It could be at least a year before one can convince themselves it's OK to let an old idea die, and at least two years to pursue an ambitious one.' -- yellow_and_gray*
+And even if people are convinced your idea is a good idea, they'll still have to compare it to the existing idea they are already working on and see which one they're more likely to do well with.'*